JuliaPhylo/PhyloNetworks.jl/docs/src/man/fitDiscrete.md

 ## Fitting the model

-To infer evolutionary rates, run the `fitDiscrete` function on the network and data.
+To infer evolutionary rates, run the `fitdiscrete` function on the network and data.
 It will calculate the maximum likelihood score of a fixed network given one or more discrete trait characters at the tips.
 Along each edge, evolutionary changes